KenKundert/dump/README.rst

-It is also best, if it can be arranged, to keep your backups at a remote site so that your backups do not get destroyed in the same disaster, such as a fire or flood, that claims your original file.
-Duplicity offers a number of backends that allow you to place your backups in the cloud (Rackspace, Dropbox, Amazon, Google, etc.).
+It is also best, if it can be arranged, to keep your backups at a remote site so that your backups do not get destroyed in the same disaster, such as a fire or flood, that claims your original files.
+If you do not have, or do not wish to use, your own server, Duplicity offers a number of backends that allow you to place your backups in the cloud (Rackspace, Dropbox, Amazon, Google, etc.).
 Remember, your data is fully encrypted, so they cannot pry.